MatthewSantoso/DM-and-CM-Calculator/README.md

 Differences from main branch:
 - New filters to help remove micropores are implemented.
 - Some UI improvements to make it less laggy and easier to use
+- New slider to enable manipulation of neighborhood size for adaptive thresholding

 Notes:
 - Use TIF or TIFF images for best results, PNG is essentially only for testing idealized membrane cross sections.